 Regardless of the consultants' views, the Council granted planning permission for an extension of Morrisons in Malton,a new Lidl in Norton, and a new TESCO express at Kirby Moorside..
 They have readily accepted the advice that the Morrisons extension and the new Lidl, developments comprising over 18,000 sq. ft net sales area would generate no more than 35 additional traffic movements at Butcher's Corner on Saturdays!

 In 2010 they approved a new Aldi in Norton comprising 1,200 sq.m. net sales area.
 This has not been built.

 One might have thought they would have had some plan in mind for dealing with the new road traffic likely to be generated by the proposed new supermarket on Wentworth Street car park or the proposals for an alternative development of the Cattlemarket by the Malton Estate Company (See link below).
-The obvious solution would be to make the bridge of the Broughton Road over the A64 into a four way grade separated motorway intersection.
-Instead they have agreed the proposals of Malton School to lay out a multi use games area in a position which would effectively block one of the proposed slip roads.
+The obvious solution would have been to make the bridge of the Broughton Road over the A64 into a four way grade separated motorway intersection.
+Instead they agreed the proposals of Malton School to lay out a multi use games area in a position which would effectively block one of the proposed slip roads.

 On housing the position is even more of a disaster.

 For years new housing has been controlled by restricting new houses within defined village or town development limits.
 The Council has now abandoned this policy by restricting full market price new housesto the market towns and service villages, and imposed a 50% share of this on Malton/Norton, when these towns have less than 28% of Ryedale's population - a policy which is far from fair on Malton/Norton.A document produced by the Council suggests that the actual figure they have in mind is 2,165 new houses for Malton/Norton (two thirds of all new housing in the district for the next 15 years), although the Council say the figure is only 1,500.